 6. Housing & Living Costs

-This includes rent, food, insurance, transport, and other daily expenses.
+These estimates include accommodation, food, insurance, transportation, and other daily expenses.

 Family members may accompany you if your visa/residence status allows it.
 However, student housing is intended for enrolled students only.
 Families will need to arrange private housing.